cmeraki/vit.triton/posts/PART2.md

 Remember that physically there is no 2D or 3D arrangement of threads.
 That construct is just provided by CUDA to help us map the problems appropriately.
 Physically it's just a single 1D array of threads.
 Since we have started `B*N*D_out` threads, it maps exactly with the 1D layout of our output matrix.

 To figure out which data a particular thread should process, the kernel just needs to figure out which thread is it executing.
-Depending on the batch, row and column, each thread will load different parts of the input and weight matrix.
+Depending on the batch, row, and column, each thread will load different parts of the input and weight matrix.
 These are called offsets and we have calculated three offsets in our code:

 1. `batch_offset`: Figure out which batch this kernel is processing
    1. `blockDim.x` gives us the size of the block in the x direction (number of columns in the grid)